tmpim/shitty.dl/README.md

 - `url` - The full URL of your host to be prepended to image paths.
 Trailing slash required.
 - `listen` The port or unix sock to listen to.
 - `fileLength` Amount of characters in generated filenames.
 Default is 4.
+- `pasteThemePath` Location of a theme for the paste syntax highlighter.

 ## Notes